 If no Downlink Data is expected based on the NAS RAI from the UE in step 1 and if the AMF is not aware of pending MT traffic, then AMF does not wait for step 7 and continues with step 12.

 5. The (V-)SMF decompresses the header if header compression applies to the PDU session and forwards the data to the UPF.

-In the home-routed roaming case, the V-SMF forwards the data to V-UPF then to the H-UPF.
+In the home-routed roaming case, if the V-SMF has indicated "MO exception data" in step 4, the V-SMF waits for acknowledgement from the H-SMF, and then the V-SMF forwards the data to V-UPF which forwards it to the H-UPF.

+In the non-roaming case, if the SMF has indicated "MO exception data" in step 4, the SMF waits for UPF acknowledgement, and then the SMF forwards the data to UPF.

 The UPF forwards the data to the DN based on data forwarding rule, e.g., in case of unstructured data, tunneling may be applied according to clause 5.6.10.3 in TS 23.501 [2].

 6. [Conditional] In the non-roaming and LBO case, the UPF forwards available downlink data to the (V-)SMF, in the home-routed roaming case, the H-UPF forwards the data to the V-UPF then to the V-SMF.